Label printing companies, best pricing and quality

 semi-gloss finish on the face.
 Has very good printing results and is particularly good when using brilliant inks.
 It is suitable for advertising campaigns, pharmaceutical and makeup packaging.
 It holds well to curved surfaces.

-uncoated or vellum options which have an uncoated face yet can still have a high level of whiteness that takes ink very well.
-This is a very common type of paper label that is used in manufacturing and industry applications, general information and standard products.
+Uncoated or vellum options which have an uncoated face yet can still have a high level of whiteness that takes ink very well.
+This is a very common type of paper label that is used in manufacturing and industrial applications, general information, and standard products.

 It’s in the ink

-One of the most popular inks used in flexo label printing companies is referred to as a UV ink.
+One of the most popular inks used in flexo label printing companies is referred to as UV ink.
 There are many reasons for its appeal.
-They are Volatile Organic Compound, (VOC), and solvent free, they are very good at withstanding physical and chemical damage which means a protection layer of clear varnish is not required.
+They are Volatile Organic Compounds, (VOC), and solvent-free.
+They are very good at withstanding physical and chemical damage which means a protection layer of clear varnish is not required.
 There is the ability to carry a high brightness and to print much finer dots that can have images looking very sharp and punchy.
-One of the biggest appeals is that the printed ink is cured using ultraviolet light as the press is running so there are no delays or slower speeds waiting for ink to dry which equates to quicker turn around times, (hence the name UV ink).
+One of the biggest appeals is that the printed ink is cured using ultraviolet light as the press is running so there are no delays or slower speeds waiting for the ink to dry, which equates to quicker turnaround times, (hence the name UV ink).

 Finishing for attention

-Die-cutting is the method used to produce a specifically shaped label using a pre-made.
-Once the job is printed the unprinted paper is removed leaving just the required labels behind on the roll.
+Die-cutting is the method used to produce a specifically shaped label using a pre-made one.
+Once the job is printed, the unprinted paper is removed, leaving just the required labels behind on the roll.

 Surface varnish is a final complete covering layer of matte or gloss clear ink designed to firstly add a further layer of protection but is also used to enhance the look and feel of the label.
 This layer is also cured using ultraviolet light.

-Foiling can help certain designs have that extra edge as it is a film of foil that is stamped onto the printed label to give a metalic, special effect or solid colour finish.
-The foiled area can usually also be embossed at the same time for a high quality look and feel.
+Foiling can help certain designs have that extra edge as it is a film of foil that is stamped onto the printed label to give a metallic, special effect, or solid colour finish.
+The foiled area can usually also be embossed at the same time for a high-quality look and feel.